One-Loop Renormalization of Anisotropic Two-Scalar Quantum Field Theories: Introduction

 Lorentz violation has been systematized from several complementary angles.
-In the EFT approach, the Standard--Model Extension provides a general local operator basis \cite{Kostelecky:1989jp,Colladay:1996iz,Colladay:1998fq,Kostelecky:2003fs}, while simplified ``different limiting velocities'' parametrizations were emphasized early on in \cite{Coleman:1998ti} (see also classic LV electrodynamics examples such as \cite{Carroll:1989vb}; more about LV in such setups maybe also found in \cite{Rubtsov:2012kb,Satunin:2017wmk}).
-Renormalization and operator mixing in LV gauge theories have been investigated in a number of sectors, including one--loop analyses in Lorentz--violating QED--type settings \cite{Kostelecky:2001jc}.
+In the EFT approach, the Standard--Model Extension provides a general local operator basis \cite{Kostelecky:1989jp,Colladay:1996iz,Colladay:1998fq,Kostelecky:2003fs}, while simplified ``different limiting velocities'' parametrizations were emphasized in \cite{Coleman:1998ti,Iengo:2009ix,Anber:2011xf}.
+See also classic LV electrodynamics examples such as \cite{Carroll:1989vb}; more about LV in such setups maybe also found in \cite{Rubtsov:2012kb,Satunin:2017wmk}.
+Renormalization and operator mixing in LV gauge theories have been investigated in a number of sectors, including one--loop analysis in Lorentz--violating scalar-spinor interactions \cite{Altschul:2006jj,Ferrero:2011yu,Altschul:2012xu,Altschul:2014gqa}, quantum electrodynamic (QED) -- type settings \cite{Kostelecky:2001jc, Altschul:2022isc} and quantum chronodynamics (QCD) -- in \cite{Altschul:2023vnf}.
 Reviews and continually updated experimental constraints can be found in \cite{Mattingly:2005re,Jacobson:2005bg,Liberati:2013xla,Kostelecky:2008ts}.
 Naturalness issues for small LV under radiative corrections have been highlighted in \cite{Myers:2003fd,Collins:2004bp}, with possible protection mechanisms in supersymmetric settings \cite{GrootNibbelink:2004za}.
-On the many--body side, early RG arguments for the emergence of a common effective light cone go back to \cite{Chadha:1982ex} (see also \cite{Volovik:2003fe,Wen:2004ym}), and in Lorentz--violating gravity, controlled preferred--frame frameworks include Einstein--aether and Ho\v{r}ava--Lifshitz models \cite{Jacobson:2000xp,Jacobson:2007ve,Horava:2009uw,Blas:2009qj,Sotiriou:2009gy}.
+On the many--body side, early renormalization group (RG) arguments for the emergence of a common effective light cone go back to \cite{Chadha:1982ex} (see also \cite{Volovik:2003fe,Wen:2004ym}), and in Lorentz--violating gravity, controlled preferred--frame frameworks include Einstein--aether and Ho\v{r}ava--Lifshitz models \cite{Jacobson:2000xp,Jacobson:2007ve,Horava:2009uw,Blas:2009qj,Sotiriou:2009gy}.
+In \cite{Affleck:2021vzo} authors consider the renormalization of velocities in non-Lorentz invariant sigma model, showing that the velocity differences flow to zero at low enough energies and it is possible to restore the Lorentz invariance.

-Moreover, setups where scalar perturbations may propagate with reduced or field-dependent sound speeds arise in single- and multi-field inflation \cite{Cheung:2007st,Armendariz-Picon:1999hyi,Kobayashi:2010cm} (and not only inflation \cite{Mironov:2018oec,Ageeva:2022asq}), so that study of such theories with several scalar fields with different sound speeds was proposed in Refs.\cite{Ageeva:2022byg,Ageev:2025fqv}, where authors consider partial wave unitarity.
+Related setups -- where scalar perturbations propagate with reduced or field‑\\dependent sound speeds -- arise in single‑ and multi‑field inflation \cite{Cheung:2007st,Armendariz-Picon:1999hyi,Kobayashi:2010cm} and in other contexts \cite{Mironov:2018oec,Ageeva:2022asq}.
+The study of multi‑scalar theories with different sound speeds was proposed in Refs.~\cite{Ageeva:2022byg,Ageev:2025fqv}, where the authors analyze partial‑wave unitarity.